Flatiron School Partners with NCWIT to Offer Full-Tuition Technical Training to Women in Alabama and Michigan

 Individuals in Michigan and Alabama who self-identify as women, genderqueer, or non-binary and are interested in pursing a computing or technical career may be eligible for a 100% scholarship to technical training opportunities through NCWIT’s Digital Skills Initiative.
 The courses available through Flatiron School are outlined below.

-Alabama: Full-Time and Part-Time Online Software Engineering, Data Science and Cybersecurity Analytics
+- Alabama: Full-Time and Part-Time Online Software Engineering, Data Science and Cybersecurity Engineering

 Women Make the Tech Industry Stronger